mcosovic/JuliaGrid.jl/docs/src/powerSystem/inDepthACDCModel.md

 ---

 ## [AC Model](@id inDepthACModel)
 JuliaGrid is based on common network elements and benefits the unified branch model to perform various analyses based on the system of non-linear equations.
-To create vectors and matrices related with AC or non-linear analyses, JuliaGrid uses the function [`acModel!()`](@ref acModel!), for example:
+To create vectors and matrices related to AC or non-linear analyses, JuliaGrid uses the function [`acModel!()`](@ref acModel!), for example:
 ```julia-repl
 system = powerSystem("case14.h5")
 acModel!(system)